Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ![Berlin apartment documents](/illustrations/berlin-apartment-documents.png)

-You must send personal documents to people you have never met.
+You might have to send personal documents to people you don't know.
 Some scammers pretend to be landlords.
 They create fake listings to get your documents and steal your identity.[^25]

 Only send documents after you see the apartment.
 Remove bank account numbers, passport numbers and [tax ID](/glossary/Steueridentifikationsnummer)s from your documents.
 The safest way to censor a document is to print it, censor it with a pen, and scan it again.

 You need these documents to apply for an apartment: